ppy/osu-wiki/wiki/History_of_osu!/2012/en.md

 osu! received an update featuring a SS [grade](/wiki/Gameplay/Grade) version of the [Sudden Death](/wiki/Gameplay/Game_modifier/Sudden_death) mod and game mode filters for the user list, among other things.[^stable-b0813]

 From 11 June to 1 July, participants in the [osu!
 2012 T-shirt Design Contest](https://osu.ppy.sh/community/forums/topics/86971?n=1) were required to create artworks for t-shirts sold in the osu!store.
-Following the contest, a public voting was organised to determine the winning submissions. ::{ flag=CN }:: [Ballance](https://osu.ppy.sh/users/165946) won the 1st place with 324 votes.
+Following the contest, a public voting was organised to determine the winning submissions. ::{ flag=CN }:: ::Ballance::{ user-id=165946 } won the 1st place with 324 votes.
 Prizes for the finalists included a t-shirt with the user's submission printed on it, a 20$ gift to freely spend on any available merchandise and varying amounts of osu!supporter.[^shirt-voting][^shirt-winner]

 ![](img/shirt-contest.png "1st place entry by Ballance")